KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ## Lesson Summary
 In this lesson you have learned how to:
+* Use OUTER and CROSS joins
 * Use sub-queries to access multiple tables in a query
+* Use Common Table Expressions in the WITH clause
+* Use the SQL set operators
+* Use self-referencing foreign keys to represent hierarchies
 * Start and complete transaction in PostgreSQL using COMMIT and ROLLBACK
 * Use locking to ensure consistent data
 * Define indexes to improve query performance